 Pursuant to the measurements and policies promulgated by China's Ministry of Industry and Information Technology ("MIIT"), each of the vehicle manufacturers or importers above a certain scale is able to earn Automotive Regulatory Credits by manufacturing or importing New Energy Vehicle ("NEV").
 The Automotive Regulatory Credits are tradable and sold to other companies through a credit management system established by MIIT.
 The Group earns the tradable new energy vehicle credits from the production of the Group's electric vehicles.
-The Group sells these credits at agreed price to other regulated entities who can use the credits to comply with the regulatory Credits were transferred to the purchasing party in September 2021 as MIIT has completed the review and approved the sale of Automotive Regulatory Credits, the related NEV Credits have been transferred to purchasing party.
+The Group sells these credits at agreed price to other regulated entities who can use the credits to comply with the regulatory requirements.
+The Group recognized revenue on the sale of Automotive Regulatory Credits at the time control of the Automotive Regulatory Credits were transferred to the purchasing party in September 2021 as MIIT has completed the review and approved the sale of Automotive Regulatory Credits, the related NEV Credits have been transferred to purchasing party.
 The full consideration for sale of Automotive Regulatory Credits was collected by the Group in the fourth quarter of 2021.
 There was no revenue from the sale of automotive regulatory credits for the years ended December 31, 2022.